-The Applied Computer Science specialization is designed to prepare you for professional careers in the areas of software and network administration.
-In this specialization, you will explore design methods for solving problems using computers, programming, operating systems, networks and compilers.
-You will also learn to use software engineering tools to design, test and document large programs.
-At the end of the Applied Computer Science specialization, you will complete a final written research project that demonstrates your ability to identify, critique and recommend a solution for a related workplace problem.
+Tech graduates continue to command great jobs and salaries.
+The BBA in Applied Computer Science prepares you for professional careers in the areas of software and network administration.
+In this specialization, you explore design methods for solving problems using computers, programming, operating systems, networks and compilers.
+You will learn from your mentoring professors to use software engineering tools to design, test and document large programs.
+At the end of the BBA in Applied Computer Science specialization, you will complete a final written research project that demonstrates your ability to identify, critique and recommend a solution for a related workplace problem.

 General Degree Requirements

 The Bachelor of Business Administration degree requires 120 semester credit hours*.

 *A minimum of 60 semester transfer credits or a conferred Associate’s degree are required.

 Grade Point Average of "C", 2.0, or higher.

 Official transcripts from a regionally or nationally accredited institution on file for all transfer credit hours accepted by the University.

 Official documents on file for basis of admission: high school transcript or GED.